Forum ChairLead Nurse Specialist and Head of Pain Services, Royal Brompton & Harefield NHS Foundation Trust

 After qualification, Felicia worked as a perioperative nurse in Australia and then the UK.
 She has worked in pain management since 1997 and is the lead nurse specialist and head of pain services at Royal Brompton & Harefield NHS Foundation Trust.
-Prior to chairing the RCN Pain and Palliative Care Forum, she was the chair of the London Pain Interest Group.
 She is a co-opted member of the Council of the British Pain Society.
+Felicia steps down in December 2019 as the Chair of the Forum.

-Felicia is a part time visiting lecturer on a number of postgraduate courses at King’s College London, Imperial College and London Southbank University.
+Felicia is an Honorary Lecturer at King’s College London, and Honorary Tutor and Cardiff University.
 Her clinical and research interests include medication safety, translating research into practice and chronic post-surgical and procedural pain.
+She is regularly invited to deliver plenary lectures on a variety of pain related topics.

-Felicia represents nursing on a number of current projects including patient information, pain in disability and pain assessment in the older person.
-She was awarded a fellowship of the Royal College of Nursing in 2017 for her contributions to nursing and pain management.
+Felicia represents nursing on a number of current projects including patient information, managing acute pain in patients with drug dependence syndrome and pain assessment in the older person.
+She was made an Honorary Member of the British Pain Society in 2015 and awarded a Fellowship of the Royal College of Nursing in 2017 for her contributions to nursing and pain management.

 Macmillan Strategic Lead Nurse for Specialist Palliative & End of Life care.
 Barts Health NHS Trust